MoneroOcean/meta-miner/README.md

 # meta-miner
-Meta Miner: allows to add algo switching support to *any* stratum miner
+Meta Miner: allows to add algo switching support to *any* stratum miner.

 Does not add any extra mining fees.